 Methylergonovine Maleate (meth-il-er-goe-NOE-veen MAL-ee-ate)

 Prevents bleeding from the uterus that can happen after childbirth.
-Belongs to a class of drugs called ergot alkaloids.
+This medicine is an ergot alkaloid.

 There may be other brand names for this medicine.